Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \subsection{Downsampling Benchmarks}

-\paragraph{Setup.} Many existing \humanconstructed{} extractive QA benchmarks contain a large number of examples, increasing their cost of construction.
+Many existing \humanconstructed{} extractive QA benchmarks contain a large number of examples, increasing their cost of construction.
 For example, SQuAD has \numprint{87599} question-answer pairs in its training split.
-While larger training datasets often yield better systems with higher end-task accuracy, are they necessary for comparing modeling approaches?
-We study the extent to which subsamples of SQuAD concur with the full SQuAD benchmark (88K examples) and five other \humanconstructedbenchmarks{}.
+Are large training datasets necessary for comparing modeling approaches?

+\paragraph{Setup.} We study the extent to which subsamples of SQuAD concur with the full SQuAD benchmark (88K examples) and five other \humanconstructedbenchmarks{}.
 We experiment with randomly generated subsets of the SQuAD training set with 1K, 10K, 20K, 40K, and 60K training examples.
 We use the original SQuAD development set ($\sim$10K examples) for evaluation.

-We only modify the number of training examples and use the original SQuAD development set for evaluation in all experiments; larger evaluation sets are critical for well-powered model comparisons \citep{card-etal-2020-little}.

-In addition, the standard 80\%/20\% train-test split (or 80\%/10\%/10\% train-development-test split) means that evaluation sets are generally much smaller than training sets, so reducing the amount of evaluation data has a marginal effect on overall benchmark cost and computation requirements compared to reducing the amount of training data.

-\paragraph{Results.} Downsampling SQuAD training set from 88K to 20K examples does not substantially affect concurrence with the full SQuAD benchmark and other \humanconstructedbenchmarks{} (Table~\ref{tab:benchmark_size_heatmap}).
-Concurrence is high on both pre-trained and non-pretrained modeling approaches, despite the latter often requiring large amounts of training data to achieve high test performance (Figure~\ref{fig:benchmark_size}).
-Further downsampling down to 10K examples slightly reduces concurrence with non-pretrained models, and concurrence with pre-trained models begins to degrades when using only 1K training examples, indicating that few-shot settings are likely categorically different and worth studying separately.
+\paragraph{Results.} Downsampling the SQuAD training set from 88K to 20K examples does not substantially affect concurrence with the full SQuAD benchmark and other \humanconstructedbenchmarks{} (Table~\ref{tab:benchmark_size_heatmap}).
+Concurrence is high on both non-pretrained and pre-trained modeling approaches (Figure~\ref{fig:benchmark_size}).
+Downsampling to 10K examples slightly reduces concurrence with non-pretrained modeling approaches.
+Concurrence with pre-trained models only begins to degrades when using 1K training examples, indicating that few-shot settings are likely categorically different and worth studying separately.